fredrik-corneliusson/click-web/README.rst

 It has only been tested with basic click features, and most advanced features will probably not work.

-- Variadic Arguments (will need some JS on client side)
+- Variadic arguments of file and path type
 - Promts (probably never will)
 - Custom ParamTypes (depending on implementation)